alemart/encantar-js/docs/faq.md

 ### Can I backport new code to covered versions of the library?

 No. The special permission does not extend to the code of any versions of the library released after your update period.
 Thus, in order to use new code &mdash; and new features &mdash; you must either renew your purchase, or use the library under the GPL.

+### Can I remove the encantar.js watermark?

+Yes, provided that you [purchase the Professional Edition](/buy).

+When using the Free Edition, you can only replace the watermark with an equivalent feature that retains the same author attributions and legal notices.
+Such feature must be **convenient and prominently visible in the user interface** and let users know clearly that both the library and your own application are free software licensed under the GPLv3.

+Let's take a look at the requirement:

+> Pursuant to Section 7(b) of the GNU General Public License version 3 ("GPLv3"), **you must retain the author attributions and the legal notices displayed by means of the encantar.js Library Watermark** in all works that are combined with or linked to this library, as well as in all other works based on this library, and in the form of **convenient and prominently visible Appropriate Legal Notices** (defined in the GPLv3).

+Section 7b of the GPLv3 states that the license may be supplemented with terms:

+> b) Requiring preservation of specified reasonable legal notices or author attributions in that material or in the Appropriate Legal Notices displayed by works containing it

+The definition of "Appropriate Legal Notices" is in Section 0 of the license:

+> An interactive user interface displays "Appropriate Legal Notices" to the extent that it includes a **convenient and prominently visible** feature that (1) displays an appropriate copyright notice, and (2) tells the user that there is no warranty for the work (except to the extent that warranties are provided), that licensees may convey the work under this License, and how to view a copy of this License.
+If the interface presents a list of user commands or options, such as a menu, a prominent item in the list meets this criterion.

+The encantar.js watermark and its accompanying About box fulfill the aforementioned requirement by default.
+They are displayed conveniently and prominently on the screen: an approach suitable for mobile AR.
+Any other design must meet the same requirement.
+Therefore, when using the Free Edition you can't remove the watermark entirely, only change its form.

 ### Why pay for this library if it's open-source?